-Serbia: Beginning of desulfurization unit installation at TPP TENT2.
-December 2020. / News Serbia Energy
+Serbia: Beginning of desulfurization unit installation at TPP TENT, News Serbia Energy

 Acting Director of Serbian state-owned power utility EPS Milorad Grcic said that the project is worth 210 million euros, of which around 120 million will be realized through the involvement of local companies.
 EPS launched the project for the installation of flue gas desulfurization unit at its coal-fired thermal power plant Nikola Tesla B (TENT B).